 The process of recovering from mastectomy is different for everyone.
 One reason it’s so variable is that not all mastectomies are the same.

 There’s also an emotional component to mastectomy that may affect your recovery and change over time.
-Speak to your healthcare team about any distress that you may feel, especially if it interferes with your ability to take care of yourself or if it’s impacting your well-being.
-The cancer clinic may have professionals who are trained to support people with cancer about their emotional health.
+Speak with your healthcare team about any distress that you may feel, especially if it interferes with your ability to take care of yourself or if it’s impacting your well-being.

 What to know before leaving the hospital